Faculty Research Fellows Program Heading link

 Improving the Transition to College for Students with ADHD: Piloting a Summer Readiness Program for Incoming UIC Students

-Principal Investigator: Michael Mienzer, PhD
+Principal Investigator: Michael Meinzer, PhD

 Dr. Meinzer